joshualee/cs262_final_project/README.md

 ####DiffieHellman Client

-Extends simple client but also has the ability to perform encrypted communcation.
+Extends Simple Client but also has the ability to perform encrypted communcation.
 Designed to connect to `CentralServer`.

 ####EVote Client